OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Edition/Edition.md

 - Source: [ISBD 2021](https://repository.ifla.org/server/api/core/bitstreams/202c522c-82e9-41ae-ab7c-d7227070142c/content){:target="_blank"}, 2.3.1.

-**Rule:** Transcribe the statement of responsibility from the resource as it applies to the edition.
+**Rule:** Transcribe the Statement of responsibility from the resource as it applies to the edition.
 When known and necessary for clarity, supply words or phrases in brackets that make explicit the role of the responsible person or corporate entity.

 **MARC field:** [250](https://www.loc.gov/marc/bibliographic/bd250.html){:target="_blank"} \$b